kylevalenzuela/python-wordpress-twitter-bot/readme.md

-### Finding a Simpler Solution

-Running [Baking Brew][1] has been quite the learning experience.
-However, it is also daunting.
-On top of maintenance and dev ops, I also provide the photography, design, and do all the marketing on my own.
-I wanted a simple solution that allowed me to automate links to my recipes on twitter.
-Tools like [Buffer][2] are robust, but all I wanted was a tool that looked at my recipes and post a random link and an image.
-So I decided to build it.

 ### Accessing Custom Post Types

 If you have Jetpack installed on your Wordpress site, you can activated the REST API.
 This opens up a whole new world for WordPress.
 It gives you the ability to make WordPress headless.
 Meaning, you can completely separate your back-end and your front-end and use one of those Javascript frameworks all the cool kids are using to build out your entire front end.